This post may include affiliate links. Thank you for your support.

 Instructions

 - Add toppings: Place the wheel of brie cheese in the center of the puff pastry.
-Spread the preserves over the top of the cheese.
-Top the preserves with the sautéed pecans.
-Brush the outer 1-inch of puff pastry with the egg wash.
+Next, generously dollop and spread the preserves on top of the brie cheese.
+Then, scatter the toasted cinnamon pecans over the raspberry preserves.

-- Fold puff pastry: Make a cut from each of the four corners of the pastry in towards the center of the cheese.
-(Make sure you leave a little bit of space around the cheese!
+- Fold puff pastry: Brush the outer 1-inch of puff pastry with the egg wash.
+Then, make a cut from each of the four corners of the pastry in towards the center of the cheese.
+(Tip: Make sure you leave a little bit of space around the cheese!
 See photos in the post) .
 Bring each corner (there should be 8) up and over the brie.
 Use your hands to gently pat the pastry to secure it.
 Transfer the brie en croute to the prepared baking sheet.
 Brush the outside of the brie en croute with the remaining egg wash.

 Video